RaidasGrisk/tf2-crnn/README.md

 4. [**Utils.**](/utils.py) All the utility functions used.

 # TODO
-1. pre-train the model on more data
+- [ ] pre-train the model on more data
-2. show the results
+- [ ] illustrate the results